 The Professional Standards Unit is responsible for ensuring the integrity and professionalism of the LPS.
-To maintain the confidence of the citizens of Lethbridge and Coaldale, the Professional Standards Unit investigates Code of Conduct allegations and concerns dealing with the service delivery and the policies of the Police Service.
+To maintain the confidence of the citizens of Lethbridge, the Professional Standards Unit investigates Code of Conduct allegations and concerns dealing with the service delivery and the policies of the Police Service.
 All complaints are treated seriously and members of the public who have a complaint against the police service are encouraged to report it.

 How to make a complaint: